Campus Recreation commitment to an Inclusive, Safe, & Welcoming Environment

 Valuables (rings, watches, wallets, etc.) that are brought to the Main Office are turned over to the Georgetown University Police Department (202-687-4343) on a bi-weekly basis.
 Lost item flyers may not be posted in Campus Recreation facilities.

 Pets are not allowed in Campus Recreation facilities, or on any of the athletic or recreational fields.
 Service animals are exempted from this policy.
-Please do not tie or chain pets outside Yates Field House.
+Please do not tie or chain pets outside of Campus Recreation facilities.

 In Yates Field House